fatherdougalmaguire/Novato/README.md

 ### Display output
 * The screen buffer is output to the display using a SwiftUI Shader library .ColorEffect shader
-* Rudimentary 6545 functionality is emulated:
+* 6545 functionality is mostly emulated:

-  - Supports definition of the nummber of display rows and columns.
+  - Supports definition of the nummber of display rows and columns
-  - Supports definition of cursor position.
+  - Supports definition of cursor position
-  - Supports selection of Character ROM address.
+  - Supports selection of display start position
-  - Supports selection of cursor start and end scanline.
+  - Supports selection of cursor start and end scanline
+  - Supports selection of normal/small font from character ROM
-  - Supports cursor flash mode ( On/Off/slow flash/fast flash ).
+  - Supports cursor flash mode ( On/Off/slow flash/fast flash )
+  - Supports vertical blanking bit in status register

 * Shader will automatically scale the output resolution to the same display size.
-* Colour support has been added ( green mono, amber mono, blue mono, white mono and non-premium colour )
+* Colour support has been added ( green mono, amber mono, blue mono, white mono and alpha model colour )

 ### Memory
 * Working MMU has been implemented